Guatemalan Designer Edgar Navarro

 I think the fashion industry is one of the most exciting things I’ve experienced.
 You live in a constant thrill and I think it makes you push yourself to new boundaries and sides of your creativity that you didn’t even know you had.
 Personally I use it as a way of expression, not everyone uses it that way, some designers are more focused on the commercial side of the industry, but I´ve found that is also a way of collaborating with so many talented artist that help you find your aesthetic and contribute to giving a voice to your ideas.

-Having those collaborations and realizing that the fashion industry is way bigger than models and designers; from makeup artist to photographers, editors, etc… they all make you challenge yourself in different ways, and you get to challenge them as well.
+Having those collaborations and realizing that the fashion industry is way bigger than models and designers; from makeup artists to photographers, editors, etc… they all make you challenge yourself in different ways, and you get to challenge them as well.
 So personally I think is a way of growing also creative wise.
 Of course, there are challenges and things or people that may not help you as much, or even become an obstacle in the way, but it all depends on what bridges you decide to take and which ones you decide to burn.

 How is the fashion industry in Guatemala?